your shopping cart is empty.

 7. Frame the Pool with a Black and White Waterline

 Black terracotta may not be the first thing that comes to mind for a pool, but it’s a trend worth watching.
-With its matte finish and artisanal appeal, black terracotta adds warmth, authenticity, and unexpected elegance to the pool area — even if only used for breeze blocks.
+With its matte finish and artisanal appeal, black terracotta adds warmth, authenticity, and unexpected elegance to the pool area — even if only used for the pool deck or nearby breeze blocks.
+It also happens to be naturally slip resistant when used for flooring.

 Porcelain tiles check all the boxes: style, durability, slip resistance, and ease of maintenance.
 In black, they become a canvas for everything from subtle stone looks to bold modern patterns.
 They’re also a top pick for homeowners who want the beauty of a black tile pool without the upkeep concerns of more porous materials.

 Black porcelain tiles can be used across the entire surface or as an accent within a larger tile design.
-Their versatility and performance make them one of the best tiles for high-traffic pool areas.
+While matte finishes tend to lend a calm, spa-like feel, glossy finishes tend to create more dramatic reflections, amplifying the pool's presence.
+The versatility and performance of black porcelain tiles make them some of the best tiles for high-traffic pool areas.

 Considerations for Choosing Black Pool Tile